grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 ## Notable changes

-- The Grafana Mimir HTTP server defaults to listening on port 8080 where Cortex defaults to port 80.
+- The Grafana Mimir HTTP server defaults to listening on port 8080; Cortex defaults to listening on port 80.
-  To keep the existing behavior, ensure that you set `-server.http-listen-port=80`.
+  To maintain port 80 as the listening port, set `-server.http-listen-port=80`.
 - Grafana Mimir removes the legacy HTTP prefixes deprecated in Cortex.

   - Query endpoints